Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Sufentanil/Sufentanil_evaluation_report.md

 ### 2.3.2 Distribution

-Plasma protein binding of sufentanil, related to the alpha acid glycoprotein concentration is approximately 93% in healthy males as described in the drug-label for intravenous administration ([FDA drug label](#5-references)).
+Plasma protein binding of sufentanil, related to the alpha acid glycoprotein concentration, is approximately 93% in healthy males as described in the drug-label for intravenous administration ([FDA drug label](#5-references)).
 The fraction unbound (fu) of sufentanil is built-in as 0.075 as also reported by Zhou et al. ([Zhou 2017](#5-references)).

 After testing the available organ-plasma partition coefficient and cell permeability calculation methods built in PK-Sim, observed clinical data was best described by choosing the partition coefficient calculation method by Schmitt, and PK-Sim standard cell permeability calculation method.
 Specific organ permeability normalized to surface area was automatically calculated by PK-Sim.